Last Updated on March 30, 2023 by Luke Feldbrugge

 That’s the real story for homeowners right now: equity.
 People who have owned their current home for a while have built up a lot of equity–and many don’t even realize it.
 The average equity for homeowners is currently about $185K and that’s a $48K increase over 2021.

 Remember, you can contact your real estate agent and ask for an equity assessment report.
 They will walk you through it.

 Save Some Money with Homes for Heroes

-If you’re a firefighter, EMS, law enforcement, active or veteran military member, healthcare professional or teacher and you’re gonna fight it out, we want to fight it out with you.
-Let our real estate and mortgage specialists in your area work with you to find the home you want during these crazy times.
-If you close on a home with your local Homes for Heroes specialists you can save an average of $2,400.
+If this Housing Market Trends April 2023 report motivates you to fight it out and get a new home, we at Homes for Heroes want to fight it out with you.
+If you’re a firefighter, EMS, law enforcement professional, active or veteran military member, healthcare professional or teacher, we can help.
+We have been doing it for more than 20 years.
+Our real estate and mortgage specialists in your area will work with you to find the home you want and help to get you the mortgage you need.
+If you close on a home with your local Homes for Heroes specialists you can save an average of $3,000, or $6,000 if you buy and sell!
 Simply sign up today to learn more about how our specialists can assist and save you some money in the process.